VinPassed

 MYTHA clean Missouri title means the car was never totaled.

 FACTFalse for vehicles seven or more model years old.
 Missouri § 301.227 makes salvage branding mandatory only when the vehicle is purchased during a year no more than six model years after its manufacturer’s model year designation.
 For vehicles more than six model years old, salvage branding is optional.
 A vehicle that was flood-totaled or severely damaged and purchased in a year more than six model years after its designation may carry a clean Missouri title with no brand.
-The same applies to vehicles damaged in states without mandatory branding that are subsequently titled in Missouri — branding only carries forward if it appears on the title presented to DOR (§ 301.190(12)).
+The same applies to vehicles damaged in states without mandatory branding that are then titled in Missouri: a brand only carries forward if it appears on the title presented to DOR (§ 301.190(12)).

 MYTHYou pay Missouri sales tax at the dealership when you sign the purchase contract.

 FACTFalse.
 Missouri does not collect sales tax at the point of sale.
-Sales tax is collected by the local license office when you title and register the vehicle — a separate transaction that must occur within 30 days of purchase.
-Budget for this separately.
+Sales tax is collected by the local license office when you title and register the vehicle, a separate transaction that has to happen within 30 days of purchase.
+Budget for it separately.
 The taxable amount is the purchase price less any qualifying dealer trade-in credit under § 144.025.
-Private party sequential sales (sell one car, then buy another) do not qualify for the § 144.025 credit — the credit requires a trade-in within the same dealer transaction.
+Selling one car privately and then buying another does not qualify for that credit; the credit requires a trade-in within the same dealer transaction.

 Source: DOR dor.mo.gov/motor-vehicle (sales tax collected at license office); § 144.025 (trade-in credit)